espocrm/documentation/docs/administration/formula/record.md

 * `<=`
 * `*` – LIKE operator

-Other querying functions also support these operators.
+Other querying record functions also support these operators.

 ## record\count